Aliases for CD27 Gene

 GeneCards Summary for CD27 Gene

 CD27 (CD27 Molecule) is a Protein Coding gene.
-Diseases associated with CD27 include Lymphoproliferative Syndrome 2 and Autosomal Recessive Lymphoproliferative Disease.
-Among its related pathways are Akt Signaling and 4-1BB Pathway.
+Diseases associated with CD27 include Lymphoproliferative Syndrome 2 and Combined Immunodeficiency Due To Cd27 Deficiency.
+Among its related pathways are Innate Immune System and PAK Pathway.
 Gene Ontology (GO) annotations related to this gene include transmembrane signaling receptor activity and cysteine-type endopeptidase inhibitor activity involved in apoptotic process.
 An important paralog of this gene is LTBR.

 UniProtKB/Swiss-Prot for CD27 Gene